Latent variable graphical model selection via convex optimization: Identifiability

 \subsection{Transversality of tangent spaces}

 Suppose that we have the sum of two vectors, each from two known subspaces.
-It is possible to uniquely recover the individual vectors from the sum if and only if the subspaces have a transverse intersection, i.e., they only intersect at the origin.
-This simple observation leads to an appealing algebraic notion of identifiability.
-Consider the situation in which we have the sum of a sparse matrix and a low-rank matrix.
-In addition to this sum, suppose that we are also given the tangent spaces at these matrices with respect to the algebraic varieties of sparse and low-rank matrices respectively.
-Then a necessary and sufficient condition for \emph{local} identifiability is that these tangent spaces have a transverse intersection.
-It turns out that these transversality conditions on the tangent spaces are also sufficient for the regularized maximum-likelihood convex program \eqref{eq:sdp} to provide consistent estimates of the number of hidden components and the conditional graphical model structure of the observed variables conditioned on the latent variables (without any side information about the tangent spaces).
+It is possible to uniquely recover the individual vectors from the sum if and only if the subspaces have a transverse intersection, that is, they only intersect at the origin.
+This simple observation leads to an appealing geometric notion of identifiability.
+Suppose now that we have the sum of a sparse matrix and a low-rank matrix, and that we are also given the tangent spaces at these matrices with respect to the algebraic varieties of sparse and low-rank matrices, respectively.
+Then a necessary and sufficient condition for identifiability with respect to the tangent spaces is that these spaces have a transverse intersection.
+This transverse intersection condition is also sufficient for local identifiability in a neighborhood around the sparse matrix and low-rank matrix with respect to the varieties of sparse and low-rank matrices (due to the inverse function theorem).
+It turns out that these tangent space transversality conditions are also sufficient for the convex program~(\ref{eqsdp}) to provide consistent estimates of a latent-variable graphical model (without any side information about the tangent spaces).